The 4 Aspects

 Overview: Self-Negative (Taxing), Others-Negative (Defensive/Vulnerable), Process-Oriented (Ongoing Narrative)

 The third position is what I lovingly refer to as the PITA (pain in the ass).
 Directly tied to the ego, it has an ongoing fearful story of how the aspect could utterly destroy you.
-For this reason, the third position is hypervigilant about every single piece of information involved in the aspect, which means it’s looking sideways at itself and any unfortunate individual who steps on the haphazardly placed landmine.
-Unfortunately, fires burn out fast and the same can be said for this position.
+For this reason, the third position is hypervigilant about every single piece of information involved in the aspect, which means it’s looking sideways at itself and any unlucky individual who steps on the haphazardly placed landmine.
+Unfortunately, fires burn out quickly and the same can be said for this position.
 This is the most erratic of the four and often feels like an out-of-control, energy-taxing experience if you continue looking in its direction.
-Of course, not everyone keeps looking at what terrifies them and will instead place it on the backburner like a box of old, dirty, worn-out clothes in the attic.
+Of course, not everyone keeps looking at what terrifies them and will instead place it on the backburner like a box of old, dirty, worn-out clothes hidden in the attic.
 But alas, this will not stop it from rearing its ugly head in your perception as soon as life inevitably throws situations at you that involve the aspect.
+The good news is individuals are relatively accepting of processing the aspect so long as it feels safe to do so, unlike its self-negative neighbor: the fourth position.
 The third position feels like a life long struggle that needs constant management and updates to the ongoing narrative you have of it in your mind.

 Overview: Self-Negative (Taxing), Others-Positive (Calm/Fearless), Results-Oriented (Distinct Outcome)

 The fourth position is equivalent to the human appendix.
 Do we know if we need it?
 Not really.
-Can we take it out and play with it?
+Can we take it out and never bother to worry about it again?
 Yes.
 Can it kill you if it gets infected and starts dissolving you from the inside out?
 Also yes.
-Much like appendixes (is that a word?), the fourth position is mostly useless to the self and can be rather unknown to the individual who possesses it.
+Much like appendixes (is that a word?), the fourth position is initially and consciously seen as useless to the self and can be an ongoing blind-spot to the individual who possesses it.
 Like the third position, thinking too much about the aspect feels taxing, energy depleting, and downright pointless.
-However, it’s not something that actively causes much terror, which means problems can creep up on you when you least suspect it.
-For this reason, we often want quick answers and solutions for the aspect, which can lead to over-dependence on outside answers.
-Unlike the third position, we’re somewhat careless about how it gets done as long as it’s someone else’s problem and we never have to hear another story about that [expletive] thing again!
-“Take my money, and all my problems while you’re at it” – famous last words of some 4X, probably.
+However, it’s not something that causes conscious terror nor does it feel like it’s important enough to be processed (whiny baby third position: take notes).
+Unfortunately for you, it does need processed, which means the longer you let it fester in your unconscious, the bigger the meltdown will be when you’re forced to deal with it.
+We often want quick answers and solutions for the aspect from others, which can lead to over-dependence on outside opinions and responsibility.
+Unlike the third position, we neglect the 4th aspect and become careless about how it gets done as long as it’s someone else’s problem and we never have to hear another story about that [expletive] thing again!
+“Take my money, and all my problems while you’re at it!” – famous last words of some 4X, probably.

-Each position forms a dyad with all other positions that sits in a dichotomous relationship with the opposing dyad.
+Each position forms a dyad with all other positions based on a shared valence.
+This dyad sits in a dichotomous relationship with the opposing dyad.
+These dichotomies form the basis of the functions.

 Self Positive, Xs+ (1st & 2nd Positions)